mshabana70/gradient-evasion-attacks/notes/mshabana_notes.md

 The authors chose 100 training samples and applied the attack to correctly classified positive samples.

 The authors detail the visual and time difference between attacks with $\lambda = 0$ and $\lambda = 10$.
-Recalling our breakdown of what $\lambda$ does, it is the weight of the mimicry component, meaning it controls how much influence the mimicry component (guiding optimization towards dense legitimate regions in the feature space)
+Recalling our breakdown of what $\lambda$ does, it is the weight of the mimicry component, meaning it controls how much influence the mimicry component (guiding optimization towards dense legitimate regions in the feature space).